 Use cases and care

-- Inspect for splinters (wooden): Wooden spoons crack and splinter; replace at first sign of crack to avoid foreign-body risk.
+- Inspect for splinters (wooden): Replace at first sign of crack to avoid foreign-body risk.

 - Don't leave in hot pans: Stainless handles transfer heat; nylon handles deform above 220 degrees C.